jdylanmaddox/VoronaGasyCodes/README.md

 [instructions](https://help.geneious.com/hc/en-us/articles/360044627372-How-can-I-BLAST-against-my-own-sequences-or-a-database-that-isn-t-part-of-NCBI).
 For the "Add BLAST Database" step, simply select the VoronaGasyCodes file you importaned.

 ## Future Plans
-We plan to expand the database with endemic species not included in our initial version as well as samples from multiple geographic locations for species already represented.
+We plan to expand the database by adding endemic species not included in our initial version, as well as samples from multiple geographic locations for species already represented.
+In addition, we invite researchers working in Madagascar to submit their own data for inclusion to the database.
 While our goal is to establish a comprehensive database backed by vourchered museum specimens, we recognize the utility of sequence data from other sources (eDNA, iDNA, etc.).
-Consequently, we invite researchers working in Madagascar to submit their own data for inclusion to the database.
-For submission inquiries, please contact Dylan Maddox or Sushma Reddy.
+Please contact Dylan Maddox or Sushma Reddy for submission inquiries.

 ## Citation
 If you use VoronaGasyCodes in your research, please cite our paper: ADD_REFERENCE.